-- The shop is growing fast, many goods need to be added and updated at the same time and the volume of orders is getting unmanageable (see our Tips for high-performance WooCommerce hosting)
+- The shop grows quickly, many goods have to be entered and updated at the same time, the orders get out of hand (see our tips on high-performance WooCommerce hosting).

-In all these cases, operators appreciate a service provider who takes over some or all of the administrative tasks.
-Usually, this would be Billing on the clock, but a monthly flat fee is also an option.
+In all these cases, the operators are grateful for a service provider who takes over the administrative activities in whole or in part.
+In most cases, billing is based on time and effort, but a fixed monthly fee is also conceivable.

 Billing on the clock is very convenient for your customers: High payments are only due when there is a lot of work to be done, which is ideally reflected in higher sales.
 With a flat rate, you as a service provider should specify in writing exactly which task packages are included and which are not.

 Typical packages for content or technical maintenance include:

-- Add new products or import the data from external databases, including quality control
+- The creation of products or the import of these from external databases, including quality control

 - The optimization of product images for the online shop